 Before joining WNET, Shapiro was President of NBC News from 2001 to 2007.
 In 25 years as a broadcast journalist and executive, he has won 3 Columbia DuPont Awards, 31 Edward R. Murrow Awards and 32 Emmys.
 He has served on the APT Board and is now on the boards of TEGNA, American Documentary (AMDOC), the Institute for Non-profit News (INN), the International Academy of Television Arts and Sciences, The Edward R. Murrow Center and his alma mater, Tufts University.

 He lives in NYC with his wife, Juju Chang, co-anchor of ABC News Nightline, and their three sports-obsessed sons.

-He is Chair of the PBS Strategic Planning Advisory Group and serves on the PBS Station Services, National Policy Advisory committees and the Member Services Access Working Group.
-He previously served on the Corporate Support Advisory committees.
+Mr. Shapiro is Chair of the PBS Strategic Planning Advisory Group and serves on the Executive, Station Services and National Policy Advisory committees and the Member Services Access Working Group.
+He previously served on the Corporate Support Advisory Committee.